LA QUINTA ESTACION, EL SOL NO REGRESA | The Beginning of a Unique Voice

 How did a Spanish group from Madrid manage to become an absolute success in Mexico in the 2000s, selling millions of records in Spain and USA, with a piracy rate of 85%?
 The answer, everyday lyrics, and a prodigious voice.
+That’s El Sol No Regresa (The sun doesn’t come back) ☀️

-Reading Time | 4.o1 min
+Reading Time | 4 min

-Listening Time | 3.45 min
+Listening Time | 10 min

-TABLE OF CONTENTS OF LA QUINTA ESTACION
+TABLE OF CONTENTS

-- The Beginning of a Unique Voice | La Quinta Estacion El Sol No Regresa
+- Video | La Quinta Estacion El Sol No Regresa

-- Trembol | How did La Quinta Estacion manage to succeed in the piracy era with El Sol No Regresa?
+- Trembol | How did La Quinta Estacion with El Sol No Regresa achieve such success in the piracy era?

-- This is what it says | La Quinta Estacion El Sol No Regresa Lyrics and English translation
+- This is what it says | La Quinta Estacion El Sol No Regresa Lyrics in English

 - Technical Note about La Quinta Estacion El Sol No Regresa

-The Beginning of a unique voice | La Quinta Estacion El Sol No Regresa
+La Quinta Estacion El Sol No Regresa

-Trembol | How did La Quinta Estacion achieve international success in the piracy era?
+Trembol | How did La Quinta Estacion achieve such success in the piracy era?

 They had a great connection with people, due to their close lyrics, composed by Natalia Jimenez, their amazing vocalist, Angel Reyero (guitar) and Pablo Dominguez (guitar and bass).